umairimran/ThreatIntelligenceProject/README.md

 pip install -r requirments.txt

-## make .env file and  plave your api key there
+## make .env file and place your api key there in project folder

 API_KEY="your api key"